Capstone Showcase

 08

-El Paso Electric Smart Peak Shaving System — Team 2
+Smart Peak Shaving and Virtual Grid Load Management System for Residential Demand Response — Team 2

 Industry